Gold: $3023.99 Silver: $33.03 Platinum: $973.95 90% Junk $1 FV: $23.62 Gold/Silver Ratio: 91.55

 Identifying Junk Silver Coins

-These silver coins have a slightly different appearance than modern clad issues.
-They can be identified with a simple visual examination, looking for specific characteristics that stand out.
+Junk silver coins have a different appearance than modern clad issues and can be identified with a simple visual examination, looking for specific characteristics that stand out.

-The reeded edge on pre-1965 coins is entirely silver, along with the date.
-The copper core is visible through the coin edge with modern clad coins.
+Along with the date, the reeded edge on pre-1965 coins is entirely silver.
+With modern clad coins, the copper core is visible through the coin edge.

 Junk Silver continues to be one of the cheapest and most affordable ways to begin buying silver as a store of value and wealth.